 Fastmail has robust spam filtering options that can be customized to a user's needs.
 We can stop many spam emails before they even arrive in our servers, and most remaining spam messages are caught and filed into Spam for an individual user to check.

 - Forwarding hosts

 Custom spam protection settings

 Spam protection settings can be be controlled on the Settings → Spam Protection screen.
-Selecting "Custom" gives complete control over at which thresholds messages should be:
+Selecting Custom gives complete control over when messages are: